Unwanted software removal

 Malware is the generic term for any kind of software that was written with malicious intent.
 It includes, but is not limited to, the following.

-These can find their way on to your computer in several different ways.
+These can find their way on to your computers and servers in several different ways.

 - Downloads from a malicious web site

 - Attachments in a seemingly-innocent email

 It is highly recommended that anti-virus software is installed on your computers and servers to protect them against malware.
 Although known as 'anti-virus software', most anti-virus software will give protection against the other types of malware too, not just viruses.
 It is also important that Windows Update is not disabled, as it delivers critical patches for security vulnerabilities in the operating system and other software.